 The course equips prospective teachers to teach social studies to students in grades 4-8.
 Students will develop an appreciation of the critical role that social studies plays in producing future citizens who will have the knowledge and desire to participate in democracy.
 The course includes the curriculum and teaching strategies necessary for the middle grades social studies program.
 Practicum required.
+Must provide proof of liability insurance.
 Prerequisites: EDUC 342, Admission to Teacher Education Program; Corequisites: EDUC 445, 446, 447.